Kenneth King (academic)

+Kenneth James King (born 1940) is since September 2005 Professor Emeritus of International and Comparative Education at the University of Edinburgh.
+He is a historian, an Africanist and former Director of the Centre of African Studies (CAS) at Edinburgh.

-Kenneth King (2016) at the LSE Africa Summit research conference.
-Africa within a global context, 22-23 April 2016, London School of Economics.
+King at the LSE Africa Summit research conference, "Africa within a global context", 22–23 April 2016, London School of Economics.
 Video duration: 1h:08m:09s.
 Retrieved 8 June 2023.

-Kenneth James King (born 1940) is since September 2005 Professor Emeritus of International and Comparative Education at the University of Edinburgh.
-He is a historian, an Africanist and former Director of the Centre of African Studies (CAS) at Edinburgh.
 King obtained a Bachelor of Arts Classical Tripos from the University of Cambridge, and a Postgraduate Certificate in Education at the Institute of Education, London.
 He taught African History at a secondary school in Addis Abeba, Ethiopia, and earned a PhD degree in African history at the University of Edinburgh in 1968.
-He then worked at the University of Nairobi before returning to Edinburgh, where he was a Lecturer, Reader and Professor.
-In 1978 he was seconded for four years to the International Development Research Centre (IDRC) in Ottawa, Canada.
+He then worked at the University of Nairobi, before returning to Edinburgh, where he was a Lecturer, Reader and Professor.
+In 1978, he was seconded for four years to the International Development Research Centre (IDRC) in Ottawa, Canada.

 Kenneth King and his wife Pravina King Khilnani were both presented with the 2011/2012 Distinguished Africanist Award of the African Studies Association of the United Kingdom (ASAUK).

-King has researched the small scale informal sector (Jua Kali) enterprises in Kenya over a 20-year period, and more recently studied India-Africa cooperation in human resource development, especially in Kenya, Ethiopia and South Africa, and China's aid policies towards Africa.
+King has researched the small-scale informal sector (Jua Kali) enterprises in Kenya over a 20-year period, and more recently studied India-Africa cooperation in human resource development, especially in Kenya, Ethiopia and South Africa, and China's aid policies towards Africa.

 Publications

-Kenneth King published many journal articles, books and book chapters including:
+Kenneth King published many journal articles, books and book chapters, including: